Mosquito Control Tips

 • Athens-Clarke County treats standing water that cannot be eliminated only on public property.
 Some natural areas such as Sandy Creek Nature Center instead use biological methods such as fish or are not treated in order to preserve natural balances.
 General spraying to kill adults will only be done as a last resort after review.
 To report public areas that may need treatment, call the Athens-Clarke County Transportation and Public Works Department at 706-613-3465.

-For questions not answered here, contact the Athens-Clarke County Public Information Office at 706-613-3795.
+For questions not answered here, contact the Athens-Clarke County Communications Department at 706-613-3795.